Sand Creek Massacre National Historic Site

-Currently the site encompasses 12,583 acre of which 2,385 acre are federally owned.
-By 2004 the federal government acquired 920 acre from private land owners.
-On September 9, 2006 the Cheyenne and Arapaho Tribes of Oklahoma conveyed to the United States title to 1465 acre to be held in trust for the National Historic Site.
+Currently, the site encompasses 12,583 acre of which 2,385 acre are federally owned.
+By 2004, the federal government acquired 920 acre from private landowners.
+On September 9, 2006, the Cheyenne and Arapaho Tribes of Oklahoma conveyed to the United States title to 1465 acre to be held in trust for the National Historic Site.
 The site includes 640 acres acquired and preserved by the American Battlefield Trust and its partners.